Battle of Kock (1939): Pre-battle context

-Although Polish forces had formed a coherent defensive strategy, rapid German advances combined with the Soviet invasion led to great disorganization within the Polish's plans.
-Additionally, Poland also suffered from a lack of trained officers, leading to many formations in the plan not being fully mobilized before the German invasion.
-Units stationed in Northern Poland, particularly near East Prussia suffered heavy losses and were forced to retreat south and southeast, in hopes of regrouping and establishing positions along natural barriers such as the Vistula and San rivers.
+Although Polish forces had formed a coherent defensive strategy, rapid German and Soviet advances led to the collapse of the Polish Army's organization.
+Poland also suffered from a lack of trained officers, leading to many units failing to fully mobilize before the German invasion.
+Units stationed in Northern Poland, particularly near East Prussia, suffered heavy losses and were forced to retreat south and southeast, in hopes of regrouping and establishing positions along the Vistula and San rivers.

 Other units attempted to withdraw towards areas east of the Vistula, such as Lublin and Sandomierz.
 The rapid German advance, however, often disrupted communications and caused such retreats to be chaotic and fragmented.
-By the time in which Polish forces reached Lublin, their numbers were significantly diminished, greatly limiting their abilities to offer effective resistance.
-In the meantime, German forces advanced beyond the Vistula, moving in the direction of towns such as Zamość.
-To the east, Soviet forces enter Polish territory on September 17, occupying cities such as Volodymyr-Volynskyi.
+By the time the Polish forces reached Lublin, their numbers were significantly diminished, limiting their ability to offer effective resistance.
+Meanwhile, German forces advanced beyond the Vistula, moving in the direction of towns such as Zamość.
+To the east, Soviet forces had entered Polish territory on September 17, occupying cities such as Volodymyr-Volynskyi.

-To the south, armies stationed around cities such as Kraków and Małopolska (lesser Poland) were defeated by the Wehrmacht Army Group South before being able to enter the San River line, thus preventing any coordinated defense formations in the region.
+To the south, armies stationed around cities such as Kraków and Małopolska (lesser Poland) were defeated by the Wehrmacht Army Group South before being able to cross the San River, thus preventing any coordinated defense in the region.
 During these events, Marshal Edward Rydz-Śmigły served as the Commander-in-Chief of the Polish Armed Forces during the campaign, while General Franciszek Kleeberg, who commanded Army Area IX and later organized the Independent Operational Group Polesie, was responsible for the defense of the eastern front between Pińsk and Brześć.

 Group organization

-On September 8, 1939, General Kleeberg received orders from Marshal Edward Rydz-Śmigły to organize a division of infantry from the depot division (a depot was where reserve soldiers and recruits were trained).
-General Kleeberg was also ordered to organize a defensive line from Brześć to Pińsk.
-While his forces were well-trained, they lacked heavy equipment as they had previously been dispatched to the front-line divisions.
+On September 8, 1939, General Kleeberg received orders from Marshal Edward Rydz-Śmigły to organize a division of infantry from the depot division, along with organizing a defensive line from Brześć to Pińsk.
+While his forces were well-trained, they lacked heavy equipment as they had previously been dispatched to the front-line.